SaranJPalani/FSDMiniProj/README.md

 - ✅ **Privacy Protection**: Email addresses displayed as username@***
 - ✅ **Environment Variables**: Sensitive data in .env (gitignored)
 - ✅ **MongoDB Local**: Database runs locally by default

+### Recent Security Fix (Nov 2024)
+⚠️ **Critical Update**: Removed hardcoded SMTP credentials that were previously exposed in the codebase.
+The system now properly requires environment variables for all sensitive configuration.

+**Action Required if updating from older versions:**
+1. Immediately revoke any exposed Gmail app passwords
+2. Generate new app password at https://myaccount.google.com/apppasswords
+3. Update your `.env` file with new credentials
+4. Verify `.env` is in `.gitignore` before pushing to git

+**Security Best Practices:**
+- Never commit credentials to version control
+- Always use `.env` for sensitive data
+- Use `git diff --cached` to verify no credentials before pushing
+- Regularly rotate API keys and passwords

 ## 🐛 Troubleshooting